BaldissaraMatheus/Tasks.md/README.md

 ### Source code
 Clone the repository with `git clone --recursive`, open a terminal instance in the `/frontend` directory and another one in the `/backend` directory, then in both of them run `npm install` and `npm start`.
+The env variables are the same ones listed in the Docker section above, plus `CONFIG_DIR` and `TASKS_DIR` for config and tasks directories paths.

 ## 🎨 Customize
 You can customize the application CSS through the `custom.css` (within `/config` directory if you're on Docker).
 You can replace the default `adwaita` theme with `nord` or `catppuccin`, or you can make your own changes.
 The easieste way to customize the application is using the existing color variables (detailed [below](#color-variables)), but if you want to make changes other than color replacements you can use [index.css](frontend/src/stylesheets/index.css) file as a reference.